top of page

 Rural Job Expansion

-The expansion and development of jobs in rural Iowa is a win-win for the state.
+Our priority is the expansion and development of jobs in rural Iowa.
 Not only does it encourage the growth of smaller towns, but it can also aid in the housing crisis facing younger generations.
 Pushing small business development and encouraging entrepreneurship will increase the opportunities of rural Iowa, strengthening the state at its core.

 Eminent Domain Restrictions